Skip to main content

 Dear [Hiring Manager Name],

 I am writing to let you know that, after careful consideration, I must withdraw my acceptance of the [Job Title] position at [Company Name].
-I understand that this may cause inconvenience, and I sincerely apologize for that.
+I understand this may cause inconvenience, and I sincerely apologize.

 This has been a difficult decision, but due to [brief reason if appropriate: a change in personal circumstances / another opportunity / an unexpected situation], I am no longer able to move forward with the role.

-I want to thank you for the offer, your time and the trust you placed in me during the hiring process.
-I have appreciated the professionalism and kindness shown by you and the team.
+Thank you for the offer, your time, and the trust you placed in me during the hiring process.
+I appreciated the professionalism and kindness shown by you and your team.

 Sincerely,